 It is easy to see why students have only learned to draw from photographs: photographs are much more convenient than drawing from life.
 If you want to draw a portrait, you don’t have to ask anyone to pose or sit still for you.
 Need to draw an elephant?
 Just do a Google Image search and in one second there are hundreds of options to pick from.

-Drawing from photographs is a limited experience
+Drawing from photographs has limits

 It’s rare for a photograph online to have exactly what you’re looking for.
 Finding a good reference photo is surprisingly difficult and time consuming.
 If you are drawing a hand in a specific pose, it’s really unlikely you will find a hand in the exact pose you want in a photograph online.
 In human figures, it’s usually glaringly obvious when something is off in the anatomy.